robin-thomas/erasure-sdk/README.md

 - Supports Erasure version - v1.2.0
 - Supports Erasure Feeds, Posts, Escrows and Agreements
+- Keyvault for client side encryption and transaction signing (using 3Box)
+- Datastore for storing feed, post and other details (using 3Box)
 - Ability to pass a web3Provider (optional)
 - Simplifies SDK for users using classes & objects.
 - ErasureFeed